 Studies reveal that people are most likely to accomplish their objectives when they physically write them down.
 The act of writing makes a thought physically real and makes resolutions simpler to commit to.

 I know it was tempting to want to refresh your entire life in January, however as the year progresses aiming to change every part of your life at the same time is unsustainable, if not impossible.
 Focus on a primary resolution in your life when you are setting goals.
-Find a concrete way to work to your resolution each day.
+Find a concrete way to work on your resolution each day.
 Scientists have discovered that it takes 66 days to develop a routine, so provide your very first resolution 2 months of concentrated work before aiming to begin another one.

 In order to turn your resolution into a positive habit, be as constant as possible.
-Do the exact same thing at the same time daily, whether it be opting for a mile long jog at 7 am every morning, or taking a seat to check out a chapter of a book every night right after dinner.
+Do the exact same thing at the same time daily, whether it be opting for a mile-long jog at 7 am every morning, or taking a seat to check out a chapter of a book every night right after dinner.

 Set an alarm on your phone to notify you to do your workout at the same time every day.
 Shifting these habits will appear hard initially, however, after a month or two of consistent habit forming, you’ll be intuitively lacing up your running shoes at 6:55 without even thinking about it.